trishasalas/demdb/README.md

 * PostCSS-cssnext
 * PostCSS

-This project uses the PostCSS Utility Library
+This project uses the PostCSS Utility Library.
 For a list of current utilities available see: https://github.com/ismamz/postcss-utilities#list-of-current-utilities